adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/docs/meeting-minutes/Meeting-Minutes-2-(12-16)-24.md

 # Meeting Minutes
-**Date: 2/12/24-2/16/24 (Summary of the multitude of miscellaneaous miniture meetings that took place over from the 12th of Feburrary to the 16th, both in-person and through discord.**
+**Date: 2/12/24-2/16/24 (Summary of the multitude of miscellaneaous miniature meetings that took place over from the 12th of February to the 16th, both in-person and through discord.**

 ## Agenda